List of Marvel Comics characters: T: Tai

-Tai has appeared a couple times since her death in time travel storylines.
-In a storyline in Darkhawk, Tai's granddaughter Silhouette is sent back in time to stop Tai from murdering Miyami.
-In a storyline in the Night Thrasher comic book series, Silhouette is sent back in time to Tai's childhood, where she encounters Tai and her peers as children in the cult.
-The five-year-old Tai tells Silhouette she can send her home if Silhouette will murder one of her rivals.
-Silhouette refuses and murders her grandmother as a child.

 Talon

 Talon is a character appearing in the American comic books published by Marvel Comics.
 He is a feline Inhuman and sorcerer apprentice to Krugarr, and a member of the Guardians of the Galaxy.
 Talon debuted in Guardians of the Galaxy #18 (November 1991).

 According to creator Jim Valentino, he wanted to use Wolverine in a storyline where the Guardians had briefly returned to Earth, but Bob Harras, the X-Men editor of the time, did not want it established that Wolverine could live that long.
-Thus, Valentino created Talon, influenced by Steve Englehart's take on the Beast during his time with the Avengers.
+Thus, Valentino created Talon, influenced by Steve Englehart's take on Beast during his time with the Avengers.
 Valentino later stated that Talon "wasn't gay, as some people thought.
 I thought it would lighten things up to have a happy-go-lucky screw-up on the team since, when looked at properly, the Guardians were not a superhero team, but rather a light army."

 Talon has some superhuman abilities thanks to his genetically superior Inhuman physiology; he has also possibly been exposed to the mutagenic Terrigen Mist.
 He has cat-like abilities, including a prehensile tail and powerful claws that can be detached and hurled as weapons, then regrow instantly.

 Opal Tanaka

 Opal Tanaka is a character appearing in American comic books published by Marvel Comics.
 She was created by Louise Simonson and Terry Shoemaker and first introduced in X-Factor #51 (February 1990).
-Opal is known primarily as the former girlfriend of Iceman, a member of the X-Men.
+Opal is the former girlfriend of Iceman, a member of the X-Men.

 Opal Tanaka lives in New York City and when X-Factor's ship takes up residence in the city, it blocks the sunlight that would strike her apartment, causing her plants to wilt.
 She encounters Iceman, who had come into the music store where she works, and expresses her views to him.
 Iceman, smitten with her, asks her out.
 Intrigued by him, she accepts.